dwp/uc-historic-data-importer/docs/data_transformations.md

 If we did not transform these records, then the historic records would appear as a completely different record in the storage because of this generated id and you would have two records stored:

-1. The original record with the right id and all versions up to prior to the deletion (so with no `_removedDateTime` populated)
+1. The original record with the right id and all versions up to prior to the deletion (so with no `_archivedDateTime` populated)
-2. A new record with an entirely different id and not linked to the previous versions that would hold the `_removedDateTime` value
+2. A new record with an entirely different id and not linked to the previous versions that would hold the `_archivedDateTime` value

 ### Flatten `createdDateTime` objects within `_ids`
 #### Transform details